top of page

 1107 Orleans Rd (Rt.
 28)

 The Caleb Nickerson Homestead and Colonial gardens will be open for tours with a docent.
-Interpreters will be on hand to speak about the archaeological excavation of William and Anne Nickerson's ca. 1664 homestead and the dig artifacts; the ongoing reconstruction of the antique barn; and the ca. 1829 full Cape.
-In the morning a gardener will plant a traditional Three Sisters garden; in the afternoon a fiber artist will demonstrate carding and spinning.
+Interpreters will be on hand to speak about the archaeological excavation of William and Anne Nickerson's ca. 1664 homestead and artifacts; the ongoing reconstruction of the antique barn; and the ca. 1829 full Cape.
+In the morning, a gardener will plant a traditional Three Sisters garden; in the afternoon, a fiber artist will demonstrate carding and spinning.

 More info